mulle-nat/mulle-brew/README.md

 The App is a stock Xcode app for Objective-C without any specialties added.

-Only `AppDelegate.m` and `MainMenu.nib` have been modified to retrieve zlib and python version strings and place them into `NSTextField`s:
+Only `AppDelegate.m` and `MainMenu.nib` have been modified to retrieve zlib and python version strings and place them into `NSTextFields`:

 ![Screeny](dox/screeny2.png)